– – the blog

 Outlook was a lot lighter in its tone and content.
 It was also the blog where I began to connect with other like-minded women.
-I wrote there for about two years, fumbling about with random topics.
+I wrote there for a years, fumbling about with random topics.
 Then finally, in 2007 I found my blogging groove and it all just fell into place.

 I became “the girl with a ‘fro” and moved my blog to this new location.

 At the end of 2010 I decided to hit pause on blogging.
 I was physically exhausted (I’d recently had my 5th child), mentally and emotionally exhausted (due to the intense stuff STILL going on with my extended family), and spiritually hungry for more of God.

 As much as I had thoroughly enjoyed the online blogging community I’d become a part of, I found it was distracting me from what I truly wanted (and needed) at that time.
 I needed to pull away from the noise, and just ‘be still’.